Sri Lanka–United States relations

 Sri Lanka and the United States established diplomatic relations on 23 October 1948.

-In a 2005 BBC World Service Poll, 30% of Sri Lankans view American influence positively, with 20% expressing a negative view.
-According to the 2012 U.S. Global Leadership Report, 14% of Sri Lankans approve of U.S. leadership, with 37% disapproving and 49% uncertain.

 History

 Henry Steele Olcott was a major revivalist of Buddhism in Sri Lanka and he is still honored in the nation for his efforts.

 President Jayewardene of Sri Lanka presents a baby elephant to President Reagan and the American people in 1984.
 President Jayawardene was known for his pro-U.S. policies.

 American people had been visiting the island since 1788, as spice traders and whalers.
 The American Mission was established in 1813 in Jaffna as part of the evangelising effort of the American Board of Commissioners for Foreign Mission.

 Colonel Henry Steel Olcott was a pivotal American figure in the late 19th-century, known for helping with revival of Buddhism in Sri Lanka, alongside Helena Blavatsky and others.
 His endeavors included promoting Buddhist education, establishing schools, and advocating for the rights of Buddhists during colonial rule, laying the foundation for a lasting Buddhist revival movement.
 Even today, Olcott's contributions are revered in Sri Lanka, with figures like Samitha Seneviratne, Vice President of the Ananda College Old Boys Association, recognizing his significant impact on the nation's cultural heritage, religious landscape, and ethical values.